Train to Busan

-Train to Busan is a 2016 South Korean action horror film directed by Yeon Sang-ho, written by Park Joo-suk, and starring Gong Yoo, Jung Yu-mi, Ma Dong-seok, Kim Su-an, Choi Woo-shik, Ahn So-hee, and Kim Eui-sung.
-The film mostly takes place on a KTX from Seoul to Busan as a zombie apocalypse suddenly breaks out in the country and threatens the safety of the passengers.
+Train to Busan is a 2016 South Korean action horror film directed by Yeon Sang-ho and written by Park Joo-suk.
+It stars Gong Yoo, Jung Yu-mi, Ma Dong-seok, Kim Su-an, Choi Woo-shik, Ahn So-hee, and Kim Eui-sung.
+The film takes place primarily on a KTX from Seoul to Busan as a zombie apocalypse suddenly breaks out and threatens the safety of the passengers.

-The film premiered in the Midnight Screenings section of the 2016 Cannes Film Festival on May 13.
-On August 7, the film set a record as the first Korean film of 2016 to break the audience record of over 10 million theatergoers.
+A co-production between Next Entertainment World and RedPeter Film, Train to Busan premiered in the Midnight Screenings section of the 2016 Cannes Film Festival on May 13.
+It was released by Next Entertainment World on July 20 in South Korea; by August 7, it became the first Korean film of the year to break the audience record of over 10 million theatergoers.
+It received positive reviews and was a commercial success, grossing $98.5 million on a budget of $8.5 million.

-The movie successfully launched the Train to Busan film series, with the animated prequel Seoul Station released in 2016 and a standalone sequel named Peninsula released in 2020.
-Another installment and an American-produced adaptation are also in development.
+The film spawned the Train to Busan series, and was followed by the animated prequel Seoul Station (2016) and the standalone sequel Peninsula (2020).

 Plot

+A deer is hit by a truck and reanimates after the truck leaves.
+Seok-woo, a cynical workaholic and divorced father in Seoul, messes up a birthday present for his estranged daughter Su-an, and missed out on her recital of the Hawaiian folk song "Aloha ʻOe".
+He agrees with Su-an to take her to see her mother, Na-young, in Busan.

-Fund manager Seok-woo is a cynical workaholic and divorced father.
-His estranged daughter Su-an wishes to spend her birthday with her mother Na-young in Busan.
-Seok-woo sees a video of Su-an attempting to sing "Aloha ʻOe" at her singing recital and succumbing to stage fright as a result of his absence.
-Overcome with guilt, he decides to grant Su-an's birthday wish.
-The next day, they board the KTX 101 at Seoul Station, bound for Busan.
-Other passengers include blue-collar worker Sang-hwa and his pregnant wife Seong-kyeong; COO Yon-suk; a high school baseball team including player Yong-guk and his cheerleader girlfriend Jin-hee; elderly sisters In-gil and Jong-gil; and a traumatized homeless stowaway hiding in the bathroom.
-Just before departure, an ill bitten woman boards unnoticed, soon turning into a zombie, biting and infecting a train attendant, sparking a rapid outbreak on the train.
+The next day, they board the KTX 101 for Busan at Seoul Station, along with blue-collar worker Sang-hwa and his pregnant wife Seong-kyeong, high-ranking executive Yon-suk, a high school baseball team including player Yong-guk and his cheerleader girlfriend Jin-hee, elderly sisters In-gil and Jong-gil, and a traumatized homeless man.
+Just before departure, a scraped up woman boards the train unnoticed at the last minute.
+News reports reveal that an outbreak is occurring across the country, and the scraped up lady then turns into a zombie.
+She bites and infects a train attendant, sparking a rapid outbreak on the train.

-The survivors flee to another car and secure the doors.
-News reports and phone calls confirm that an epidemic is spreading southward across the country.
-When the train stops at Daejeon Station, they find the city overrun by zombies who are former military officers and hastily retreat to the train, becoming separated into different cars in the chaos.
-Seok-woo learns from an employee that his company is indirectly responsible for the outbreak.
-The military establishes a quarantine zone near Busan, to which the conductor sets the train's course.
-Seok-woo, Sang-hwa, and Yong-guk fight through the zombie horde to reunite with Su-an, Seong-kyeong, In-gil, and the homeless man in another car.
-They struggle toward the front car, where the remaining passengers have taken shelter.
-Prompted by Yon-suk and train attendant Ki-chul, the passengers deny entry, fearing infection.
-Sang-hwa sacrifices himself to buy the others time to force open the door and enter, but In-gil is killed in the process.
+The survivors flee to other carriages and secure the doors, trapping the horde in the process.
+The train passes through Cheonan station, and continues onto Daejeon Station, where a group of soldiers were deployed to keep the infection at bay.
+Seok-woo is notified that his company sent an extraction team to pick him and Su-an up.
+After stopping at Daejeon, the passengers disembark from the train, but find that the deployed soldiers and those from Seok-woo's company had also fallen to the horde.
+The passengers flee back to the train, becoming separated into different carriages in the commotion.